 In preparation for another MDM development that is being built on part of the old Royal Palm Hotel site adjacent to the Met 3 project, there was another archaeological dig conducted in 2015.
 This dig revealed a staircase that was part of the Royal Palm, which sat at the edge of the former site of the hotel.
-This project will be the Met Square building which will feature 43 stories of condominiums and a movie theater.
+This project will be the Met Square building which will feature 43 stories of condominium apartments and a movie theater.
 It will be located at 340 SE Third Street in downtown Miami.

-In addition to the staircase, the same dig revealed 11 circles that were attributed to the Tequesta tribe and referred to by Bob Carr as “probably the earliest prehistoric town plan ever found in eastern Northern America”.
+In addition to the staircase, the same dig revealed 11 circles that were attributed to the Tequesta tribe and was referred to by Bob Carr as “probably the earliest prehistoric town plan ever found in eastern Northern America”.
 The dig revealed that the Chickee’s supported by the circles were connected by elevated walkways.

 Once Grand and Now Forgotten